semiuniversal/hairbrush/README.md

 ```bash
 pip install poetry # if you don't have poetry installed
 ```
-The iinstallation process of poetry can vary based on your operating system and existing setup.
+The installation process of poetry can vary based on your operating system and existing setup.
 Please refer to the official Poetry documentation for detailed instructions.
 See [Poetry -Python packaging and dependency management made easy ](https://python-poetry.org/)

 # Install dependencies using poetry